horup/some-tank-game-rs/readme.md

 ## Devlog
+- 2021-04-22  40m worked on tank turret, fixed issue related to down direction, added simple animation of tracks
-- 2021-04-21  30m worked on tank movement, fixed issue with scale propagation, moved factory to file
+- 2021-04-21  40m worked on tank movement, fixed issue with scale propagation, moved factory to file, worked on turret support for tank
 - 2021-04-20  5m merged tilemap component and system in same mod
 - 2021-04-19  1.5h worked on textures resource, worked on entity factory
 - 2021-04-16  1h worked on pixel perfect scaling, fixed resize artifacts, worked on performance measurements and dev optimization for speed